raul23/dev-jobs-insights/README.md

     </tr>
 </table>

-Each dot on the map represents a particular job location (or address) from a job post and the size of the dot gives the relative importance of the job location compared to other job locations.
+Each dot on the map represents a particular job location (or address) from job posts and the size of the dot gives the relative importance of the job location compared to other job locations.
 Thus, a bigger dot for a particular location means that more job posts are associated with this location compared to other locations having smaller dots.